jradavenport/Gender-in-Astro/README.md

 **If you are conducting the data-gathering survey at a conference, please submit a Pull Request with your data and/or results!**

-If you would like to conduct the survey, we have an example of a [web form you can use](https://github.com/jradavenport/web-form) (PR's welcomed for improvements to this form als!)
+If you would like to conduct the survey, we have an example of a [web form you can use](https://github.com/jradavenport/web-form) (PR's welcomed for improvements to this form also!)